DevExpress/testcafe/docs/articles/documentation/using-testcafe/configuration-file.md

 }
 ```

 When navigation to a cached page occurs in [role code](../test-api/authentication/user-roles.md), local and session storage content is not preserved.
 Set `disablePageCaching` to `true` to retain the storage items after navigation.
-For more information, see [Troubleshooting: Local Storage Values Set in the Role Code Are Lost](../test-api/authentication/user-roles.md#actions-that-work-in-test-code-fail-within-a-role).
+For more information, see [Troubleshooting: Test Actions Fail After Authentication](../test-api/authentication/user-roles.md#test-actions-fail-after-authentication).

 You can also disable page caching [for an individual fixture or test](../test-api/test-code-structure.md#disable-page-caching).